Jeff Erius

-Career
+Biography

-He participated in 2021 at the age of 17 years-old in the 2021 French Athletics Championships in Angers, placing third in the 200 meters event.
+Erius participated in 2021 at the age of 17 years-old in the 2021 French Athletics Championships in Angers, placing third in the 200 meters event.
 He won silver in the 100 metres at the 2021 European Athletics U20 Championships in Tallinn in 10.27 seconds.

 On February 18, 2023, in Aubière at the 2023 French Indoor Athletics Championships he won his first senior national title by winning the 60 meters in a time of 6.62 seconds, establishing a new French junior record.
 He competed at the 2023 European Athletics Indoor Championships in Istanbul and the 2023 European Athletics Team Championships in Silesia, however a hamstring injury ruled him out for the rest of the season.

 In February 2024, he retained his 60m French national title in Miramas running a personal best of 6.58 seconds.
 He was subsequently selected to compete for France at the 2024 World Athletics Indoor Championships in Glasgow, where he progressed through his heat of the 60 metres in 6.63 seconds and ran the same time in the semi-finals without proceeding to the final.

 He was part of the French 4 × 100 m relay team which won bronze at the 2024 World Athletics Relays in Nassau, Bahamas in May 2024.
 He competed in the men's 4 x 100 metres relay at the 2024 Paris Olympics as part of the French team which qualified for the final and placed sixth overall.

 On 10 April 2025, he was named in the French team for the 2025 World Athletics Relays in Guangzhou, China in May 2025.
 He competed at the 2025 World Athletics Relays in China in the Men's 4 × 100 metres relay in May 2025.
 On the second day of the competition he helped France secure a qualifying place for the upcoming World Championships.